Official Journal Guidelines

 Manuscript Submission Guidelines

 Manuscripts are received with the understanding that they are unpublished work and not under simultaneous submission to another publication.
-The copyrights of accepted manuscripts (including the right of Articles 28 and 27 of the Copyright Act) become the sole property of the Editorial Board of web journal with the Japanese Society of Glycation Stress Research and may not be published elsewhere without the written consent of the Society.
+The copyrights of accepted manuscripts (including the right of Articles 28 and 27 of the Copyright Act) become the sole property of the Editorial Board of web journal with the Society for Glycation Stress Research and may not be published elsewhere without the written consent of the Society.
 Manuscripts containing research methods which conflict with medical ethics will be rejected.
 It is the authors' responsibility to obtain informed consent from patients before the conduct of a procedure or treatment, and the manuscript should state that consent was obtained in compliance with Declaration of Helsinki.
 Clinical trials are highly recommended to be pre-registered.
 All manuscripts are subject to review by experienced referees competent in the topic area of the paper.
 Final acceptance is made by the Editorial Board, which reserves its decision as final.

 Manuscripts should be written in English.
 All manuscripts must be accompanied by an abstract of a maximum 250 words.
 For the title and abstract page, list the names, e-mail address and affiliations of all authors, as well as the name, affiliation, mailing address, phone number, fax number, and e-mail of the corresponding author.
 Describe grant support, if any.
 Provide a 2- to 6-word running title/head for the article, and up to 5 keywords.
 Use appropriate subheadings throughout the body of the text, such as Introduction, Methods, Results, and Discussion.
 Cite tables, figures, and references in numerical order throughout the manuscript.

 Tables, figures and illustrations